 Objects are the main elements of the database structure; there are different Types and they serve different purposes within the system.
 Objects could be People, Machines, Equipment, Rooms, Services, etc.

 They can have Rates, Activities, and Accessories and belong to Object Classes or be part of Groups.

 Setting up the Database is about adding these objects to your farmerswife.
 This is done in the Object Manager.

-Some Object Types can be booked on the Timeline to get an overview of who, what and when equipment and facilities are booked, and the cost will be calculated in relation to time booked or used.
+Some Object Types can be booked on the Timeline to get an overview of who, what, and when equipment and facilities are booked, and the cost will be calculated in relation to the time booked or used.